 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

 If you’re in a situation where the home you’re buying appraises for more than you agreed to buy it for, sit tight and be patient.
-It’s in your best interest to wait a few months and the talk to an experience mortgage broker to discuss your refinancing options.
+It’s in your best interest to wait a few months and then talk to an experienced mortgage broker to discuss your refinancing options.

 Didn't find what you were looking for?